EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 	- e.g. Monitor name is *genw-VMNAME*
 	- **Retry Count** is 1
 	- Monitor timing is when *exec-VMNAME* is active.
-	- Replacing *genw.sh* with *genw-vm.pl*
+	- Replace *genw.sh* with *genw-vm.pl*
-	- Editing **Configuration** section in the monitor script
+	- Edit the **Configuration** section in the monitor script to match your environment.
 	- **Log Output Path** is */opt/nec/clusterpro/log/genw-VMNAME.log*
-	- Checking **Rotate Log**
+	- Check **Rotate Log**
 	- **Normal Return Value** is 0
 	- **Recovery Action** is **Executing failover to the recovery target**
 	- **Recovery Target** is the failover group that includes the VM.
 1. Add a custom monitor resource to monitor the standby EC-VM
 	- e.g. Monitor name is *genw-remote-node*
 	- Monitor timing is when the md resource is active
-	- Replacing *genw.sh* with *genw-remote-node.pl*
+	- Replace *genw.sh* with *genw-remote-node.pl*
-	- Editing **Configuration** section in the monitor script
+	- Edit the **Configuration** section in the monitor script to match your environment.
 	- **Log Output Path** is */opt/nec/clusterpro/log/genw-remote-node.log*
-	- Checking **Rotate Log**
+	- Check **Rotate Log**
 	- **Normal Return Value** is 0
 	- **Recovery Action** is **Custom settings**
 	- **Recovery Target** is **LocalServer**
 	- **Final Action** is **No operation**
-1. Apply the custom configuration file.
+1. **Apply the Configuration File**.

 ----

 ## Script details

 *exec-VMNAME*
-- When it starts, VM is registered on Hyper-V Manager and powered on.
+- When it starts, the VM is registered on Hyper-V Manager and powered on.
-- When it stops, VM is unregistered on Hyper-V Manager and powered off.
+- When it stops, the VM is unregistered on Hyper-V Manager and powered off.

 *genw-VMNAME*
-- Executing the recovery action if VM is not running on its host server.
+- Executes the recovery action if the VM is not running on its host server.

 *genw-remote-node*
-- Starting ECX cluster if it is not running on the opposite EC-VM.
+- Starts the ECX cluster if it is not running on the standby EC-VM.
-- Powering on the opposite EC-VM if it is not running.
+- Powers on the standby EC-VM if it is not running.

 ## How to operate a cluster

 How to execute Live Migration:
-- In case that an user moves a failover group manually and a VM is running on a source server, Live Migration is executed without stopping the VM.
+- In the case that a user moves a failover group manually and a VM is running on the source server, Live Migration is executed without stopping the VM.

 How to stop the VM to change its property:
 - Suspend *genw-VMNAME*.